Timmohitibi/Timmohitibi/README.md

 # 💫 About Me:
 Hey there!
-I'm a tech enthusiast who loves coding and problem-solving. <br> Passionate about software development, cybersecurity, and networking. <br> Exploring Python, Go, C++, Rust, and the MERN stack. <br>
+I'm a tech enthusiast who loves coding and problem-solving.
+Lets code!
-Building cool projects, from CLI tools to full-stack apps. <br>
-Arsenal fan & always up for a challenge!

 ## 🌐 Socials: